whitews/FlowKit/README.md

     * Export gating strategies as a valid GatingML XML document
   * Limited support for importing FlowJo 10 workspace files.
 Workspace files are currently limited to the following features:
     * Linear, logarithmic, and logicle transforms
-    * Polygon and rectangle gates
+    * Polygon, rectangle, and quadrant gates
   * Programmatically create gating strategies including polygon, rectangle, range, ellipsoid, quadrant, and boolean gates
   * Easily retrieve gating results from a gating strategy as a Pandas DataFrame.
 Results include:
     * FCS sample ID